johnwarden/jonathanwarden.com/content/theory/review-of-bayesian-inference/index.md

 - Eliminate possibilities inconsistent with new evidence
 - Reallocate probability to remaining possibilities such that they sum to 100%
 - Update beliefs sequentially by eliminating possibilities as new evidence is learned
-- Make inferences by simply calculating the total posterior probability of the hypothesis given the evidence using the conditional probability formula
+- Make inferences by simply calculating the total posterior probability of the hypothesis given the evidence using the conditional probability formula or Bayes theorem

 <!--